Find photos faster by searching for text

 Scrolling through 2,567 photos to find the precise picture you want can be a nightmare.
 Now, a new feature in Google Photos will let you search for pictures that have text in them so you can quickly find what you're looking for.
 You can even copy and paste the text when you find it.

 The new tool makes it easier to find a recipe you saved, a funny meme you screenshotted or your bank account number.
-You can also use it to pinpoint a photo that you took of a restaurant name, business card or phone number.
+You can also use it to pinpoint a photo that you took of a Wi-Fi password, business card or phone number.

 Google Lens powers this search feature.
-It's available in Google Photos for Android and iPhone ($781 at Amazon).
-However, it's still rolling out, so if you don't see it yet, keep checking daily (and make sure the app is updated).
+The company's image-searching software is available in Google Photos for Android and iPhone ($781 at Amazon).
+It's still rolling out, however, so if you don't see it yet, keep checking daily (and make sure the app is updated).

 Here's how to use the Google Photos search tool to find your photos.